 Redesigned for 2004, Mitsubishi’s Galant was appreciably larger than its predecessor and featured notably different styling.
 The front-wheel-drive sedan received a full makeover, and interior dimensions grew: Front shoulder room tops 57 inches, and rear legroom measures 37 inches.

 In addition to the base DE trim level, Mitsubishi offers high-volume ES, luxury LS and sporty GTS editions.
-Seat-mounted side-impact airbags are standard on 2005 models, and the LS edition gains a power driver's seat with lumbar support.
+Side-impact airbags for the front seats became standard on 2005 models, and the LS edition gained a power driver’s seat with lumbar support.
+Interior enhancements, including bright gauge accents and a multifunction computer, are notable changes for the 2006 model year.

-The Galant has a more rigid platform than its predecessor.
+The current Galant has a more rigid platform than its predecessor.
 Built on a 108.3-inch wheelbase and riding standard 16-inch tires, the sedan is 190.4 inches long overall and 72.4 inches wide.
-Track widths approach 62 inches, which Mitsubishi says is the widest in the midsize segment.
+Track widths approach 62 inches.

-Up to five occupants can fit inside the Galant.
-The dashboard angles downward, and a three-ring instrument panel sits in a hooded compartment and uses ice blue illumination.
+Up to five people can fit inside the Galant.
+The dashboard angles downward, and a three-ring instrument panel sits in a hooded compartment and has blue illumination.
 Trunk space totals 13.3 cubic feet.

 Standard DE equipment includes a four-speed-automatic transmission, keyless entry, a 140-watt CD audio system, and power windows, locks and mirrors.
 The ES adds cruise control, upgraded lighting and premium cloth upholstery.
-The V-6-powered LS includes a four-speed-automatic gearbox with a manual-shift provision and an eight-way power driver's seat.
+The V-6-powered LS includes a four-speed Sportronic automatic transmission with a manual-shift provision, traction control and an eight-way power driver’s seat.
 The GTS features a leather-trimmed interior, a 270-watt Infinity audio system and automatic climate control.

 In DE and ES models, a 2.4-liter four-cylinder produces 160 horsepower and 157 pounds-feet of torque.
 LS and GTS sedans use a 3.8-liter V-6 that pumps out 230 hp and 250 pounds-feet of torque.
-Both engines drive a four-speed-automatic transmission, but the power plant in V-6-powered Galants features a manual-shift provision.
+Both engines drive a four-speed-automatic transmission, but the V-6’s features a manual-shift provision.

-Seat-mounted side-impact airbags are installed in all Galants.
-Antilock brakes with electronic brake-force distribution are standard on V-6-powered models.
+Side-impact airbags for the front seats are installed in all Galants.
+Antilock brakes with electronic brake-force distribution are standard on all models but the DE, for which ABS is not offered.

 Mitsubishi’s midsize Galant is an appealing and capable touring sedan.
 Acceleration with the V-6 is energetic from a standstill, and it responds eagerly when passing.
 Abruptness seldom occurs with the automatic transmission.